nodirt/megadono/README.md

 megadono
 ========

 A program for test examinations.
 Made for my sister, Dono.
+She passed :)